freude/librarian/README.md

 # librarian

-The script orginizes ebooks in a directory making a structured library from a bunch of files.
+The application makes a structured library from a bunch of files using a text classifier.